ArchieAtkinson/berth/README.md

 ### Mounts Environment Variable Expansion Side Effects

-The all `*_options` field will expand (local) environment variables. `berth` uses a hash of the entire environment configuration, post expansion to create a unquie idendifed to detect changes and find already active container.
+The all `*_options` field will expand (local) environment variables. `berth` uses a hash of the entire environment configuration, post expansion to create a unique identified to detect changes and find already active container.
 This can be useful to having one environment used for many different containers.
-The priarmy use case of this is mounting working directory with `PWD` as it will create a new container for each unquie working directory `berth` is ran in.
+The primary use case of this is mounting working directory with `PWD` as it will create a new container for each unique working directory `berth` is ran in.

 ## Extra Information